 Special roadside verges also receive additional cuts at other times of year to benefit particular plants.
 It is difficult but essential to get the management balance right and the special verges are monitored to ensure that they are reaching their full wildlife potential.
 The timing of the cutting is planned to maximise the opportunities for the wild flowers and grasses to flower and set seed, and at the same time meet the needs of invertebrate populations on the sites.
 The management prevents these grassland sites from changing into scrub or woodland.

+Farmers and landowners can also provide invaluable knowledge about the history of management on a site.
 They can help by managing boundaries and adjacent land sensitively, and in some cases they are contracted to cut the verges to maintain their ecological condition.

-Additional information
+More information